 Entry into Idle mode is performed by writing a 1 to the PM-MCR.IDLE bit and then executing a WAIT instruction.
 The PMMCR.WBPSM bit must be set before the WAIT instruction is executed.
-Idle mode can be entered only from the Active mode.
-The DHC and DMC bits must be set when entering Idle mode.
+Idle mode can be entered only from the Active or Power Save mode.